giankdiluvi/giankdiluvi.github.io/yvr.md

 Sushi in Vancouver is incredibly good, and often the best bang for your buck cuisine around.
 My goto places:
+- Simply Sushi Bar in Kits.
+Excellent sushi without a premium price.
+Mom and pop so except a slightly slow service during peak hours (but still worth it).
 - Osaka.
 Their mix roll combo is huge and really good.
 Tons of good veggie options.
 - Big Bang.
 Probably one of my favorites around, although the veggie options are not that great.